laoban-dev/laoban-dev.github.io/docs/training/EXISTING.md

 ## Compiling the project with `laoban`

 This would just be `laoban compile`.
 Laoban will do the parallelism and the correct order.
+We can't do that until we have installed `laoban` and configured the project.

 ## Setting up the project with `laoban`